brainhubeu/hadron/README.md

 Built with TypeScript, but it's primary target is JavaScript apps.
 Hadron’s API embraces current ECMAScript standards, with the cherry of good IDE support via codebase types declarations on top.

-> To read more about hadron check out our article: [https://medium.com](https://medium.com/@damian23/5674e33db3f7)
+> To read more about hadron check out our article: [How to use Hadron?](https://brainhub.eu/blog/building-api-expressjs-and-hadron/)

 ## Installation